FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 vosk-transcriber -i recorded_mono.wav -o test.txt
 ```

-You can use vosk with the mirophone by running
+You can use vosk with the microphone by running
 ```
-python test_micropphone.py -m en
+python test_microphone.py -m en
 ```

 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*